ningpengtao-coder/gitlab-foss/doc/update/README.md

 ```

 * This will import all the projects in the `/tmp/exports/` directory

+##### Troubleshooting SSH access from source GitLab server to the destination GitLab server.

+* In case ssh access does not work, check whether you have to add ssh key to GitLab specific folders `/var/opt/gitlab/.ssh/` and `/var/opt/gitlab/.ssh/authorized_keys`

 ### Bulk migrate issues from one project to another in the same instance